33 AI Task Extraction Statistics

 Can AI task extraction integrate with existing enterprise tools?

 Yes.
-Over 65% of task management deployments are cloud-based, enabling integration with existing infrastructure. this+that connects to Gmail, Outlook, Slack, and Microsoft Teams, extracting tasks from wherever teams already communicate.
-The platform uses Model Context Protocol (MCP) to connect with any API-enabled tool.
+Over 65% of task management deployments are cloud-based, which is what lets them slot into the infrastructure you already have. this+that connects to Gmail, Outlook, Slack, and Microsoft Teams, pulling tasks from wherever your team already talks.
+It uses Model Context Protocol (MCP) to connect with any API-enabled tool.

 What ROI should organizations expect from AI-powered workflow automation?

-Organizations can expect strong returns from AI automation investments.
-84% of organizations report positive ROI, and 48% of managers report shortened project timelines after implementation.
-Teams using effective prioritization, enabled by AI task extraction, are 1.4 times more likely to outperform their peers.
+Organizations can expect strong returns from AI automation.
+84% of organizations report positive ROI, and 48% of managers report shortened project timelines once it’s in place.
+Teams that prioritize well, which AI task extraction makes easier, are 1.4 times more likely to outperform their peers.